 Lighter than an edit, proofing is the last chance to pick up any mistakes or inconsistencies before the document is published.
 A proofread will find any typos, misspellings, incorrect grammar, missed elements (such as a caption or credit that has been overlooked), inconsistent house style and any glaring errors that could make your document look unprofessional.

 Proofing can be delivered via a marked-up printed copy, in a document with changes tracked or made onscreen in InDesign or other publishing program.

 A writing stye guide outlines your preferred use of language when it comes to all the grey areas of grammar, spelling and style, as well as the tone of any written communications.

-Choosing a ‘house style’ is about more than deciding what you prefer.
-Style decisions should reinforce your brand.
+Choosing a house style is about more than deciding what you prefer – style decisions should reinforce your brand.
 For example, a modern, cutting-edge business would make different style choices from a more formal institution.
-If you want to convey a modern, friendly business, using an outdated or formal style can make you look old-fashioned and unapproachable.

-A writing style guide is especially important when more than one person is responsible for writing content, so that all your written communications are consistent.
+A writing style guide is especially important when more than one person is responsible for writing content, as it ensures all your written communications are consistent.